darrenswhite/plagiarism-detection-plugin/worklog.md

 - The previous sprint stories have been moved into this sprint and I will continue to work on these for the rest of this sprint.
 I had to cancel my weekly meeting on 26th due to the flu.
+- Began initial work on the Python server unit tests (nose).
+The LDAP3 authentication was mocked to "bypass" logging in as a user.
+The next problem to tackle is the mock or fake the MongoDB.